 There are computer workstations throughout the building including computers with specialized engineering and design software.
 Wireless access is available throughout the building.

-- Multiple study rooms for individual or small group use, some of which can be reserved. - A large group study room which can be reserved by students for group study sessions. - Graduate carrels and faculty studies. - Meeting spaces such as a conference room and seminar room.
+- Multiple study rooms for individual or small group use, some of which can be reserved. - A large group study room which can be reserved by students for group study sessions. - · Graduate carrels and faculty studies.

 Classroom/Presentation Spaces